InsultingPros/KFStory/docs/TestingMode.md

-!> All powerleveling and broken maps are ignored.
+!> All power leveling and broken maps are ignored.
+I'm not sorry.

-These kind of maps allow you to easily train against any zed you want, let it be a scrake, double fleshpounds, patriarch, etc. Or try different weapon combos.
+These kind of maps allow you to easily train against any zed you want, let it be a Scrake, double Fleshpounds, Patriarch, etc. Or try different weapon combos.
 This greatly saves your time and allows not to waste 1000h in pubs to understand how basic stuff works in game.

 ## The Test Map v2